AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 <br>

 ## Assigning taxonomy
 The final step in our sequence processing is to assign taxonomy to our ASV sequences.
 There are multiple ways to do this as well.
-I usually run a few different ways and put them all in a table next to each other.
-Then I can be more somewhat more confident when there is some consistency.
-Something to keep in mind is taxonomy-assigning software is generally built to be fast.
+I usually run a few different ways and put them all in a table next to each other, and then I can be more somewhat more confident when there is some consistency.
+But something important to keep in mind is that taxonomy-assigning software is generally built to be fast.
 To do this, most rely on kmer frequencies to classify to a reference, rather than alignments.
-If you begin analyzing your data and some particular OTUs or ASVs emerge as being imporant to the overall story it's a good idea to take that sequence and BLAST it to try to get more information about it.
+If you begin analyzing your data and some particular OTUs or ASVs emerge as being imporant to the overall story, it's a good idea to take those sequences and BLAST them to try to get more information about it.

 Here we will use usearch's `sintax` program with the RDP training set reference fasta available from [here](https://www.drive5.com/usearch/manual/sintax_downloads.html).